transpose-publishing/landscapeStudy/analysis-scripts/11-overview.md

-This might be interesting -- split by subject.
+The next figure might be interesting -- split by subject area.
 ![](11-overview_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

 This doesn't look interesting.